haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/deployment/pipeline/build-system.md

 	*	`pub/static` directory (and subdirectories)
 *	Must have a compatible PHP version installed
 *	Must have Composer installed
-*	It has Magento file system ownership and permissions set as discussed in [Prerequisite for your development, build, and production systems]({{ page.baseurl }}/config-guide/deployment/pipeline/technical-details.html#config-deploy-prereq).
+*	It has Magento文件系统所有者和权限 set as discussed in [Prerequisite for your development, build, and production systems]({{ page.baseurl }}/config-guide/deployment/pipeline/technical-details.html#config-deploy-prereq).

 The build system does _not_ need any of the following: